 - the tail (tail)

-- the sample room by turning down the three-way blue valve.
+- the sample chamber by turning down the three-way blue valve.

-- Close the valves on the pumping group and wait for 5 minutes.
-Check that there is no pressure rise on the gauge of the pumping group.
+- Close the valves on the pumping unit and wait for 5 minutes.
+Check that there is no pressure increase shown on the gauge of the pumping unit.
 If the pressure rises, there is a leak in the system.
 Verify all connections and in particular the “o” ring joints of the Wilson seals (3).